 Trip Leaders perform the following:

-- draft and submit events for the event coordinator to post to the club Meetup, manage the event in Meetup and answer questions
+- drafts and submit events for the event coordinator to post to the club Meetup,

-- Meet and welcome registered participants at the rendesvouz location
+- Greets participants at the Rendesvouz location

 Trip Planning